EttusResearch/uhd/host/lib/deps/pybind11/README.md

 most distributions at this time.
 It also allows us to lock down the version of PyBind11 used; with Boost, we often have to apply hacks to make sure UHD works across all of the Boost versions that we support.

+Note that the UHD CMake allows for using a different version of PyBind11 (e.g., the one installed via package manager).

 ## License for PyBind11